jemdhb/Demultiplex/Assignment-the-first/demultiplex_notebook.md

 Exit status: 0
 ```

-This run was much quicker than I expected, and my statisitics file looked correct when I skimmed it it over
+This run was much quicker than I expected, and my statisitics file looked correct when I skimmed it over

 ```bash
 Total Number of Records: 363246735